simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Interim position where I lead a team responsible for an emerging declarative infrastructure platform that serves as the basis for a developer platform, and a unified way of managing platform resources.
+        Led a team building a declarative infrastructure platform, enabling a unified approach to managing platform resources and improving the developer experience.
+Drove product strategy for a new department and coached platform leaders on fostering an effective product development culture for infrastructure and platform teams.
-        Part of my assignment also includes coaching of leaders in the platform org how to build and cultivate an effective product development culture focusing on platform and infrastructure products.
-Additionally, I lead the creation of the product strategy for the relatively new department I am part of.
-Mixed role that spans many teams across the broader platform org.
+        Worked across multiple teams to align technical and strategic initiatives.
       </p>
       <p>
-        Environment: Azure, AWS, Kubernetes, Java, .NET Core
+        Tech stack: Azure, AWS, Kubernetes, Java, .NET Core
       </p>
     </div>
   </div>